RemoteMetering/geteventstore-promise/README.md

 * getToAllSubscriptionsInfo()
 * removeToAll(subscriptionName)

+`restartSubsystem` is available on the gRPC and HTTP clients.
+It restarts the server's persistent subscription subsystem.

+* restartSubsystem()

 # Projections

 Available on the gRPC and HTTP clients. `config` is HTTP only, and `getInfo`'s `includeConfig` argument applies to HTTP only.